frostoven/NixieChat/client/modal/readme.md

 the static ones.
 You can reach them by importing Modal, or via `$modal.static`.

-* `Modal.allowExternalListeners` - while this is false, you should avoid letting your own input plugins control game state.
+* `Modal.allowExternalListeners` - while this is false, you should avoid letting your own listeners handle input.
 *
 #### Methods